 The Associated Students of San Diego State University (A.S.) is a unique, full-service organization.
 The A.S. provides a variety of programs, services, and activities for SDSU students as well as faculty, staff, alumni, and the public.
-Managed by elected student officers, the Associated Students programs range from student government, to recreation and entertainment.
-An independent, not-for-profit corporation, Associated Students is funded by the student activities fee and revenues collected from programs and services.
-Associated Students on the Imperial Valley Campus can be reached by calling (760) 768-5621.
+Directed by elected student executives, the Associated Students is an independent, not-for-profit corporation.
+Associated Students is funded by the student activities fee and revenues collected from programs and services.
+Associated Students on the Imperial Valley Campus can be reached by calling (760) 768-5621, or on the Web site at as.sdsu.edu.

 Student Government.
 Elections held each year allow for the selection of individuals to fill one-year terms on the council.
 Meetings of the A.S. council are weekly, open sessions.
-Other student government activities include working with student clubs monitoring academic policies and managed programs; appointments to educational or campus-related committees; lobbying to provide student input to city, county, state and federal governments; and representing SDSU's interest with the California State Student Association.
+Other student government activities include working with student clubs; monitoring academic policies, programs, and services; appointments to educational or campus-related committees; lobbying to provide student input to city, county, state and federal governments; and representing SDSU's interests with the California State Student Association.